f-dx/Demystifying-Hive-Mind-Society---ebook/readme.md

 1. Always monitoring your work - no chance to stop the monitoring.
 2. Intrusive behavior to "optimize" your efficiency, in other terms, "digital slavery".
+3. Stealing your ideas and notes - transfers to central servers in the US and other members.
+It means: No intellectual property for digital slaves.
 -

 Technical Components: